0chain/gosdk/README.md

-# 0chain - gosdk
+# 0chain/gosdk
-Client SDK Written in GO.
-The gosdk is currently supported for OSX and LINUX (Ubuntu/bionic).
+The 0chain client SDK is written in GO.
+This repository currently supports the following platforms:
+- OSX Mojave 10.14.5
+- LINUX (Ubuntu/bionic).

+It is possible to support the sdk for other variations of Linux as well.

-The sdk is written in GO.
-The SDK has dependency on BLS and MCL provided by MITSUNARI Shigeo.
+0chain/gosdk has heavy dependency on BLS and MCL provided by MITSUNARI Shigeo.

-Please refer to the following links and repositories for more information.
+Developers are strongly encouraged to familiarize themselves to the following links and repositories before building the 0chain/gosdk.

 - [MITSUNARI Shigeo](https://github.com/herumi)
 - [BLS](https://github.com/herumi/bls)
 - [MCL](https://github.com/herumi/mcl)

-## Pre-requisites
+## Build and Installation
+0chain/gosdk is build and installed using [GNU Make](https://www.gnu.org/software/make/).
-The Makefile has following targets to ease installation of build tools and the GOSDK.
+The Makefile has following targets to ease installation of build tools and the 0chain/gosdk.

-Success of installation of the library and GO modules is highly dependent upon the developer environment.
+**Success of installation of the library and GO modules is highly dependent upon the prior installed packages on the developer system.**

-These steps have been tested out thoroughly on OSX Mojave 10.14.5 and Ubuntu BIONIC.
+These steps have been tested out thoroughly on OSX Mojave 10.14.5 and Vanilla Ubuntu BIONIC.

 Please send email to [partners](mailto:partners@0chain.net) if you encounter any problems.